Dollars & Sense- Tips on Borrowing Funds for Home Projects

 If you’re still not sold, think “saving money.”
 Some of the new products that you can put in your home—from water heaters to kitchen appliances—are more energy efficient than what was installed when your home was first built.
 When they use less energy, your energy bill goes down.
 Then there is the money that comes when you are ready to sell.
 With few exceptions, home improvement projects make your home more valuable.
 Renovate your kitchen or bathroom, for example, and you will likely get a 75 to 100-percent return on your investment.

 If you have the cash to take on a renovation, then great—get going.
-If not, big box stores are often eager to provide you with credit, and banks have a number of methods to help get you the funds you need.
+If not, big box stores are often eager to provide you with credit, and financial institutions offer rehab loans and a number of other methods to help get you the funds you need.

 Always start at the beginning.
 What specifically do you want to do?
 Size matters.
 A small project, like putting in a new sink and toilet, will require one kind of funding and can be done with muscle and know-how.
 A $250,000 addition calls for a different funding stream and a quote from a licensed and insured contractor.